Darguelles/encoded-data-differ/README.md

 communicated

 ## Project

+### Use Cases:
+- Save element data (left or right)
+  - Data must be Base64 encoded, if not an error status is returned.
+  - Data ID must be numeric, if not an error status is returned.
+  - If operation is success, no content is returned.

+- Get differences
+  - Provided ID must be numeric, if not an error status is returned.
+  - If there is only one side with data, comparison process can't be performed, an error status is returned.
+  - Return payload must show each difference found in the process.

 ### Architecture
 This project is created following clean architecture principles, using onion architecture to separate concerns in 2 modules: